-It may be that “not all those who wander are lost” according to Bilbo Baggins but with the plethora of rules and regulations currently governing per diems, reimbursements, scale rate payments, and round sum allowances in the U.K, it’s very easy to go astray when you travel on business.
+It may be that “not all those who wander are lost” according to Bilbo Baggins but with the plethora of rules and regulations currently governing per diems, reimbursements, scale rate payments, and round sum allowances in the U.K, it’s very easy to go astray when you go on business travels.
 But have no fear.
 In this amuse-bouche, we’ll provide a heads-up to make sure you run into no nasty surprises that may distract or upset and interfere with your ability to focus on business.

 - 1. Per Diem 101